Projective and polynomial superflows. I: Previous results

 \begin{thm}[\cite{alkauskas,alkauskas-rat2}] Let $\phi(x,y)=u(x,y)\bl v(x,y)$ be a pair of rational functions in $\mathbb{R}(x,y)$ which satisfies the functional equation (\ref{funk}) and the boundary conditions (\ref{init}).
 Assume that $\phi(\m{x})\neq \phi_{{\rm id}}(\m{x}):=x\bl y$.
 Then there exists an integer $N\geq 0$, which is the basic invariant of the flow, called \emph{the level}.
 Such a flow $\phi(x,y)$ can be given by

 where $\ell$ is a $1-$BIR ($1$-homogeneous birational plane transformation), and $\phi_{N}$ is the canonical solution of level $N$ given by

 \end{thm} \begin{thm}[\cite{alkauskas-comm}]Suppose, two projective flows $\phi(\m{x})\neq x\bl y$ and $\psi(\m{x})\neq x\bl y$ with rational vector fields $\varpi\bl\varrho$ and $\alpha\bl\beta$ commute.
 Suppose $y\varpi-x\varrho\neq 0$.
 Then $\phi$ and $\psi$ are level $1$ algebraic flows.
-For any vector field of a level $1$ algebraic flow, the set of vector fields which commute with it from a $2$-dimensional real vector space. \end{thm} The reference \cite{alkauskas-comm} contains explicit construction of such commuting algebraic projective flows.
+For any vector field of a level $1$ algebraic flow, the set of vector fields which commute with it, form a $2$-dimensional real vector space. \end{thm} The commutativity of vector fields is more thoroughly treated in Section \ref{lie-brackets}.
+The reference \cite{alkauskas-comm} contains explicit construction of such commuting algebraic projective flows.
 The $2$-dimensional flow is said to be of level $N$, if its orbits are given by $\mathscr{W}=\mathrm{const.}$ for a rational $N$-homogeneous function $\mathscr{W}$; see Definition \ref{ab-3-d} for a $3$-dimensional analogue.
-We note that the notion of ``level" in both theorems in this section is the same.
+We note that the notion of ``level" in both theorems in this section is the same, and it means the degree of homogeneity of orbits.
 Indeed, the orbits of the canonical flow $\phi_{N}$ are curves $xy^{N-1}=\mathrm{const}.$ \begin{Example} The cubic algebraic flow in Note \ref{note-alg} is exactly of level $1$, since in this case $\mathscr{W}=x^{2}(x-y)^{-3}y^2$.
 Algebraic flow which commutes with it is constructed in \cite{alkauskas-comm}.
 It is given by cubic functions $a\bl b$, where implicitly $a$ is given by

 only the branch with $\lim\limits_{z\rightarrow 0}\frac{a(xz,yz)}{z}=x$ is chosen, and the function $b$ is given by

 \end{Example}